1970 - Research begins on the Electronic Health Record (EHR)

 March 2010 - Affordable Care Act

 President Obama signs into law the Patient Protection and Affordable Care Act (PPACA).
-Among the provisions to take effect over a four-year period were those prohibiting denial of coverage/claims based on per-existing conditions, expanding Medicaid eligibility, subsidizing insurance premiums, providing incentives for businesses to provide health care benefits, establishing health insurance exchanges, and supporting medical research.
+Among the provisions to take effect over a four-year period were those prohibiting denial of coverage or claims based on pre-existing conditions, expanding Medicaid eligibility, subsidizing insurance premiums, providing incentives for businesses to provide health care benefits, establishing health insurance exchanges, and supporting medical research.